 So important is the role of sleep in weight loss that the Stanford Sleep Medicine Center in California has suggested that sleep needs to be included in weight loss packages that have traditionally focused on just diet and exercise.

 And its not just weight loss, its general health too that is affected by lack of sleep.
-The odds of having other disorders like heart disease are increased when sleep is inadequate.
-Insufficient sleep also leads to cortisol changes.
+The odds of having other disorders like heart disease may be increased when sleep is inadequate.
+Insufficient sleep may also leads to cortisol changes.

 Sleep and the immune system